Seeking U.S. Science Teachers for Critical Thinking Research Project.

 - The relationship between pedagogy and critical thinking reflection in students

-- The relationship between critical thinking aptitude and critical thinking observations in students.
+- The relationship between critical thinking aptitude and perceptions of effectiveness.

 How will this work?

 After you express your interest.
 I will record your email.
 I will contact you at a later date if you are chosen for the study.
 Names will be selected randomly and you will then be emailed more detailed information about the research project.
 You must sign and agree that you understand the study, its purpose, and that you consent to participate.
-There is no compensation for this study.
+There is no promised compensation for this study.
+However, you will be entered into a raffle to win a $200 Amazon Gift card or you may donate to a charity of your choice.
+5 participants will be randomly chosen.

-Once chosen for the study, you will be given a link to take a critical thinking assessment online.
-Most teachers take between 15 to 20 minutes to complete.
+Once chosen for the study, you will be given a link to take a critical thinking survey online.
+Most teachers take about 12-15 minutes to complete.

 The Results and Benefit